carolinectan/lesson_plans/ruby_03-professional_rails_applications/intermediate_sql.md

 * Write a query that pulls all the category names for `arugula salad`.
   Hint: Use multiple `INNER JOIN`s and a `WHERE` clause.

-Can you get your return value to look like this?
+Can you get your return value to look like this? `SELECT items.name, categories.name FROM items INNER JOIN item_categories ON items.id = item_categories.item_id INNER JOIN categories ON item_categories.category_id = categories.id WHERE items.name = 'arugula salad';`

 ```sql
 name          |    name